denbykov/upVibe-server/docs/business/user_management.md

 #### AC 3

 Request the user's nickname from the auth0 /userinfo endpoint.
-Then insert the record into the [users](../database/users/users.md) table with the following values:
+Then, insert the record into the [users](../database/users/users.md) table with the following values:
 sub = access_token.sub
 id = next id
 name = user_info.nickname